MusicPlayerDaemon/MPD/README.md

 This is a branch of Cary Audio product.
 We use FIFO output plugin.
 And the other program read audio data from FIFO, then dsp and playback it.
 "build-arm.sh" and "build-x64.sh" are build scripts for this branch.
+This program use [rapidjson](https://github.com/Tencent/rapidjson), you should download  rapidjson-1.1.0.tar.gz, and copy include/rapidjson to  /usr/local/include/. rapidjson is under MIT license.

 # Users